-- Many organic production systems rely on enormous amounts of plastic, mostly polyethylene (PE) films, to produce organic crops; - PE films likely shed micro plastics and leach chemicals into organic soil over the growing season; - Before and during removal, PE films can tear and breakdown, leaving plastic in the soils or migrating off-site into aquatic habitats; - PE films are generally not recyclable due to contamination by soils or the lack of recycling infrastructure; - Plastic used in annual production systems end up in landfills; - Biodegradable mulches potentially save labor and time, since the mulch does not have to be removed from the field and transported for disposal;
+- Many organic production systems rely on enormous amounts of fossil fuel-derived plastic, mostly polyethylene (PE) films, to produce organic crops; - PE films likely shed micro plastics and leach chemicals into organic soil over the growing season; - Before and during removal, PE films can tear and breakdown, leaving plastic in the soils or migrating off-site into aquatic habitats; - PE films are generally not recyclable due to contamination by soils or the lack of recycling infrastructure; - Plastic used in annual production systems end up in landfills; - Biodegradable mulches potentially save labor and time, and likely fuel, since the mulch does not have to be removed from the field and transported for disposal;

 The current listing of biodegradable mulch on the National List is aspirational: there are no products on the market that are commercially viable made from 100% biobased carbon sources (i.e., no petroleum).
 In fact, some public commenters have recommended that BDM films be taken off the National List since the 100% biobased requirement essentially prohibits use of these materials.
-However, the NOSB reviewed this material for its five-year sunset renewal in 2017, and decided to relist it as written, with understanding that there were no products on the market that were commercially viable made from 100% biobased (no petroleum) materials.
-The crops subcommittee needed more information that addressed the key questions above to consider a change to the annotation.
-If it remained on the National List, the Board also hoped manufacturers would be able to develop a product that met that requirement of 100% biobased "ingredients", which was the preferred outcome.
+Despite the lack of products meeting the annotation, the NOSB reviewed this material for its five-year sunset renewal in 2017 and decided to relist it as written, with the understanding that there were no products on the market that were commercially viable made from 100% biobased materials.
+The Crops Subcommittee felt more information was needed that addressed the key questions above before considering a change to the annotation.
+The Crops Subcommittee also felt that if biodegradable mulch remained on the National List manufacturers would be able to develop a product that met the requirement of 100% biobased "ingredients", which was the preferred outcome.

-The National Organic Program also reached out to Dr. Ramani Narayan, a researcher with the Department of Chemical Engineering and Materials Science at Michigan State University to provide more information beyond the technical review, which was completed in 2016, to the NOSB.
+The National Organic Program also reached out to Dr. Ramani Narayan, a researcher with the Department of Chemical Engineering and Materials Science at Michigan State University, to provide more information beyond the Technical Report, which was completed in 2016, to the NOSB.
 The focus of Dr. Narayan's report is the biodegradability of both biobased and petroleum-based mulch films with limited research on the effect of these products degrading into the soil over time.
 Section 2.7 of the report states:

 Environmental studies have not shown any adverse impacts associated with the incorporation of biodegradable mulch films (BDMs) into the soil to date.
 More research is needed to monitor any potential formation of terrestrial micro and nanoplastics from biodegradable mulch films and ensure that there is no residual soil ecotoxicity.
-There is need for tuning the physicochemical properties of the biodegradable mulch films with the needs of specific cropping systems and climates.
-The biodegradable mulch films could provide additional environmental benefits by formulating them to deliver macro and micronutrients to the crop as they biodegrade in soil, or deliver pesticides directly into the soil.
+There is need for tuning the physicochemical properties of the biodegradable mulch films with the needs of specific cropping systems and climates ....
 Sintim et al. showed that there was no significant effect on soil health over two years of monitoring and that the soil microbial communities did not differ much either.
 They found significant enrichment in bacterial and fungal gene copies under BDM treatments over 2 years, but no significant change under PE and no mulch.
 Another important observation was that repeated tillage of BDMs into the soil across 4 years did not impact crop yield significantly and had no major effect on crop quality.